yamcrunchy/scratchpedia/README.md

 # Instructions for use

-Once cloned, run the "main.py" script once and close the program using the included tkinter gui by clicking the button "Kill Program."
+Once cloned, run the "main.py" script once and close the program using the included tkinter gui by clicking the button "Kill Program."<br>
 From there, create a .env file in the root of the directory. <br>Structure it like this:

 - username="your username here"